HMels/BassTab_Transformer/README.md

 ## Training the Model

-When training the model with the optimized hyperparameters of:
+When training the model with the optimized hyperparameters:

 ```json
 {